 Other account features include automatic rebalancing of your portfolio and reinvestment of dividends.
 You can also set up recurring deposits and earn cash back when you pay with the Betterment Visa Debit Card.

-Accounts with balances of $100,000 or more can be upgraded to Betterment Premium, which offer unlimited access to financial guidance from a Certified Financial Planner®.
-Do note, however, that you have to pay an additional 0.15% management fee.
+Accounts with balances of $100,000 or more can be upgraded to Betterment Premium, which offers unlimited access to financial guidance from a Certified Financial Planner®.
+Do note, however, Betterment Premium charges a fee of 0.65% annually.

 Betterment’s main drawback is that it charges a $4 monthly fee for accounts under $20,000.
 To switch this monthly fee for a 0.25% annual fee, like Wealthfront does, you have to set up recurring monthly deposits of $250 or reach a $20,000 balance across all your Betterment accounts.